robingenz/capacitor-firebase-authentication/README.md

 1. **What does this plugin do?**
    This plugin enables the use of [Firebase Authentication](https://firebase.google.com/docs/auth) in a Capacitor app.
-   It uses the native Firebase SDK for [Java](https://firebase.google.com/docs/reference/android) (Android) and [Swift](https://firebase.google.com/docs/reference/swift) (iOS).
+   It uses the Firebase SDK for [Java](https://firebase.google.com/docs/reference/android) (Android), [Swift](https://firebase.google.com/docs/reference/swift) (iOS) and [JavaScript](https://firebase.google.com/docs/reference/js).
-   Accordingly, the plugin signs the user in at the native layer of the app.
-   The [Firebase JavaScript SDK](https://firebase.google.com/docs/reference/js) is not required, but can be used.
-1. **Which platforms are supported?**
-   Currently, only Android and iOS are supported.
-   It is planned to support web soon as well (see [#20](https://github.com/robingenz/capacitor-firebase-authentication/issues/20)).
-   In the meantime, the [Firebase JavaScript SDK](https://firebase.google.com/docs/reference/js) can be used.
 1. **How can I use this plugin with the Firebase JavaScript SDK?**
    See [here](https://github.com/robingenz/capacitor-firebase-authentication/blob/main/docs/firebase-js-sdk.md).
+1. **What is the difference between the web implementation of this plugin and the Firebase JS SDK?**
+   The web implementation of this plugin encapsulates the Firebase JS SDK and enables a consistent interface across all platforms.
+   You can decide if you prefer to use the web implementation or the Firebase JS SDK.

 ## Changelog